tiaradwiputri/quiz-handson-c1/quiz.md

 ## Model Evaluation Tutorial

-We've learn to make predictive model and try to predict value using `test` in logistic regression model and `test_knn` in k-nearest neighbor model.
-Last step we must done is checking our model performance in predict the unseen data.
-In this step, try to make the confusion matrix of model performance in logistic regression model based on `test` data and `pred_value`.
+We have learn to make predictive model and try to predict value using `test` in logistic regression model and `test_knn` in k-nearest neighbor model.
+The last step we must do is checking our model performance to predict the unseen data.
+In this step, try to make the confusion matrix of model performance in the logistic regression model based on `test` data and `pred_value`.
 Use the positive value is "1".

 ```
 # your code here